-To support the going concern assumption the Group has updated business forecasts to the end of 2026.
-Monthly cash flow forecasts have been prepared for the business until the end of 2022 and the forecast then assumes the business will grow in line with future UK economic forecasts.
+To support the going concern assumption the Group has updated business forecasts to the end of 2027.
+Monthly cash flow forecasts have been prepared for the business until the end of 2023 and the forecast then assumes the business will grow in line with future UK economic forecasts.
 These cash flows use the available economic forecasts and historic performance of the business and show headroom each month against the covenants in place.
 The cash flow forecasts assume that all liabilities of the business going forward are met in accordance with contractual terms.
-External interest payments are hedged and the payments due under the terms of the hedge are built into the forecasts.
+External interest payments are hedged to the extent they are variable and the payments due under the terms of the hedge are built into the forecasts.
 The only sensitivity to the cashflow forecast will be as a result of significantly reduced traffic volumes of which there is a remote risk.
 The Group have not identified other sensitivities.